-Bean thread noodles are made solely out of mung bean sprouts, therefore making this a gluten-free dish.
-It also fits easily into Tim Ferriss‘ “Slow Carb Diet” because the noodles add very few carbs per bowl.
+Plus, bean thread noodles are made solely out of mung bean sprouts, therefore making this a gluten free and grain free dish.
+It fits easily into a low carb diet.

-In a large pot, bring the chicken stock, water, vinegar, soy sauce, sesame oil, ginger and garlic to a boil.
+To make this Chinese Hot Pot Recipe: Bring the chicken stock, water, vinegar, soy sauce, sesame oil, ginger and garlic to a boil in a large pot.

 Add the chicken and simmer for 5-7 minutes, until just cooked through.
 Add the noodles.
 Stir, then cover and remove from heat.

 Allow each person to fill their bowls with fresh vegetables and a bit of chile garlic sauce.
 Then ladle the scalding hot soup over the veggies and let them sit for 5 minutes.

 The Chinese Hot Pots are ready when the veggies are softened to you liking.